celador/ForceCode/README.md

 }
 ```

-It's probably best to go ahead and create your config file `force.json` in the root of your workspace.
+It's probably best to go ahead and create your config file `force.json` in the `.vscode` directory of your workspace.
 Copy the above configuration and fill in the values.
 Note: the password is in the format "passwordtoken".
 Do not try to use any delimiters.

 ### Options